10. Derivatives and Tangent Lines

 It is called an inflection point because the curve flexes from bending one way to bending the other way.
 There are also inflection points which are not horizontal and we will learn about them in the chapter on Higher Derivatives

-The plot shows the graph of a function which increases from left
+The plot shows the graph of a function which always increases from

-to right, but bends down to become horizontal at one point and then bends
+left to right, but becomes horizontal at one point.
+The point where it is

-The plot shows the graph of a function which decreases from left
+The plot shows the graph of a function which always decreases from

-to right, but bends up to become horizontal at one point and then bends
+left to right, but becomes horizontal at one point.
+The point where it is

 The First Derivative Test